openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 *********
 Export
 *********
-1. ``otx export`` exports a trained pth model to the OpenVINO format in order to efficiently run it on Intel hardware.
-Also, the resulting IR model is required to run POT optimization in section below.
+1. ``otx export`` exports a trained Pytorch `.pth` model to the OpenVINO™ Intermediate Representation (IR) format in order to efficiently run it on Intel hardware.
+Also, the resulting IR model is required to run POT optimization in the section below.

-2. The command below performs exporting to the trained model ``outputs/weights.pth`` in previous section and save exported model to the ``outputs/openvino/`` folder.
+2. The command below performs exporting of the trained model ``outputs/weights.pth`` in previous section and saves the exported model to the ``outputs/openvino/`` folder.

 .. code-block::